Skip to main content

 The Directory section is shown only when directory management is enabled by the on-prem deployment operator.
 It is not available in Lumetry SaaS.

 For example, mapping an existing LumetryAdmins group to Admin gives members the Admin role after their next sign-in.
 No per-user role assignment is required in Lumetry.
+For Active Directory, bind roles to the direct groups that should grant access.
+Nested group inheritance is not assumed for access decisions.

 Role Sources